gregretkowski/OA-NTTR/README.md

 in git as individual files -- not so much for diff'ability but because otherwise each commit increases the overall git repo size by the size of the miz file.

-To develop on this, you'll run `extract.py` which will create a `miz` file in your DCS Missions directory:
+To develop on this, you'll run `miztool.py` which will create a `miz` file in your DCS Missions directory:

-    python extract.py --pack
+    python miztool.py --pack

 Make all your edits via the DCS Mission Editor - once you are ready, sync the changes back into the repo, commit and push.

-    python extract.py --unpack
+    python miztool.py --unpack
-    git add OA-Caucusus-Bactria
+    git add OA-NTTR
     git commit -m "My awesome changes"
     git push origin my-topic-branch